ianw3214/corruption/README.md

 - [ ] mouse y is 'inverted'?
 - [ ] Empty interactable component is added to manager because of serialization registration
 - [x] Better cursor orientation (should point to top left)
+- [ ] Put code marking map as dirty in central location